 Extra caution should be exercised with the intravenous route of administration, particularly with the initial dose.
 Occasionally, it may be necessary to administer single doses of up to 0.6 mg to adults depending on the severity of the pain and the response of the patient.
 This dose should only be given I.M. and only to adult patients who are not in a high risk category [see WARNINGS and PRECAUTIONS].
 At this time, there are insufficient data to recommend single doses greater than 0.6 mg for long-term use.

-Children: Buprenex has been used in children 2-12 years of age at doses between 2-6 micrograms/kg of body weight given every 4-6 hours.
+BUPRENEX has been used in pediatric patients 2-12 years of age at doses between 2-6 micrograms/kg of body weight given every 4-6 hours.
 There is insufficient experience to recommend a dose in infants below the age of two years, single doses greater than 6 micrograms/kg of body weight, or the use of a repeat or second dose at 30-60 minutes (such as is used in adults).
-Since there is some evidence that not all children clear buprenorphine faster than adults, fixed interval or "round-the-clock" dosing should not be undertaken until the proper inter-dose interval has been established by clinical observation of the child.
-Physicians should recognize that, as with adults, some pediatric patients may not need to be remedicated for 6-8 hours.
+Since there is some evidence that not all pediatric patients clear buprenorphine faster than adults, fixed interval or "round-the-clock" dosing should not be undertaken until the proper inter-dose interval has been established by clinical observation of the child.
+Healthcare providers should recognize that, as with adults, some pediatric patients may not need to be remedicated for 6-8 hours.

-Buprenex is a potent narcotic, and like all drugs of this class has been associated with abuse and dependence among health care providers.
+BUPRENEX is a potent opioid and, like all drugs of this class, has been associated with abuse and dependence among healthcare providers.
 To control the risk of diversion, it is recommended that measures appropriate to the health care setting be taken to provide rigid accounting, control of wastage, and restriction of access.